turingschool/launch-curriculum/module5/lessons/Week3/Authorization.md

 * Create Roles
 * Assign Roles to Users

-In the past, we have created forms to add records to our database throug a web application - why might we not want to do that for roles?
+In the past, we have created forms to add records to our database through a web application - why might we not want to do that for roles?
 At some point, a role will have to be assigned by a developer.

 Think of an application like Amazon.
 If you are a merchant on Amazon, you must be registered with the company.
 Once registered, you may be able to create your own employee-users, but the initial setup will always be done by Amazon (or, a developer at Amazon).
 So, it will be common to manage Roles from the database - using SQL!